 The scale factor of two similar triangles (or any geometric shape, for that matter) is the ratio between two corresponding sides.
-This same scale factor also applies to the ratio of the two triangles' … [Read more...] about Applying the Scale Factor of Similar Triangles to the Perimeter
+In today's lesson, we will show that this same scale factor also … [Read more...] about Applying the Scale Factor of Similar Triangles to the Perimeter

 Perimeter of Geometric Shapes